 I'm a little bewildered by all this-perhaps even a little scared, because the touch doctor who came through Rose Creek when I was ten years old was eventually run out of town.
-And now, almost fifty years after seeing that healing "miracle" in Rose Creek, I wonder: Did Mrs. Becker have an illness that was "in the head"?
+And now, over fifty years after seeing that healing "miracle" in Rose Creek, I wonder: Did Mrs. Becker have an illness that was "in the head" or did she have a cure that was "in the head"?